Battle of Shanghai: Chinese retreat from Shanghai

-In early November the 43rd Corps was ordered to defend Songjiang with the 67th Corps.
-Seven companies under battalion commander Liu Zhangnan (劉長柟) was put under the command of the 107th division.
-On November 8, 1937, the Japanese 6th division left behind the Kunizaki Task Force attached to the division to attack Songjiang while the division rushed towards Qingpu.
-By the 10th, Songjiang had fallen, with the casualties of the 67th Corps reaching seventy to eighty percent.
+In early November the 43rd Army was ordered to defend Songjiang with the 67th Army.
+Seven companies under battalion commander Liu Zhangnan (劉長柟) was put under the command of the 107th Division.
+On November 8, 1937, the Japanese 6th Division left behind the Kunizaki Task Force attached to the division to attack Songjiang while the division rushed towards Qingpu.
+By the 10th, Songjiang had fallen, with the casualties of the 67th Army reaching seventy to eighty percent.

-Corps commander Wu Keren (吳克仁), chief of staff of the corps Wu Tonggang (吳桐崗), chief of staff of the 107th division Deng Yuzhou (鄧玉琢), brigade commanders Zhu Zhirong (朱之榮) and Liu Qiwen (劉啟文), and 3 regimental commanders were killed in action.
-Most of the seven companies of the 43rd Corps were lost in Songjiang, as the corps commander reported the corps taking in only more than 300 survivors by December 17.
-The Kunizaki Task Force claimed to have killed about 2,000 soldiers of the 107th and 108th divisions in Songjiang and captured 5,286 while suffering 24 killed and 103 wounded.
-The task force marched east and attacked Beiqiao Town (北橋鎮), claiming to have killed at least 2,000 soldiers and captured 733 from the 45th independent brigade and possibly remnants of the 67th and 43rd Corps that managed to break out of Songjiang while suffering only 6 killed and 11 wounded.
+Army commander Wu Keren (吳克仁), chief of staff of the army Wu Tonggang (吳桐崗), chief of staff of the 107th Division Deng Yuzhou (鄧玉琢), brigade commanders Zhu Zhirong (朱之榮) and Liu Qiwen (劉啟文), and 3 regimental commanders were killed in action.
+Most of the seven companies of the 43rd Army were lost in Songjiang, with the army taking in only more than 300 survivors by December 17.
+The Kunizaki Task Force claimed to have killed about 2,000 soldiers of the 107th and 108th Divisions in Songjiang and captured 5,286 while suffering 24 killed and 103 wounded.
+The task force marched east and attacked Beiqiao Town (北橋鎮), claiming to have killed at least 2,000 soldiers and captured 733 from the 45th Separate Brigade and possibly remnants of the 67th and 43rd Armies that managed to break out of Songjiang while suffering only 6 killed and 11 wounded.
 Ikuhiko Hata believed that since what happened to the POWs after their capture is unknown, many of the prisoners might have been killed.

 On November 9, 1937, Japanese planes bombed the retreating Right Wing Force all day long, causing heavy casualties.
 The bombings cause damages on the bridges over the Suzhou River and divisions compete to cross the river first.
-On November 11, the 6th division engaged in fierce fighting with the 51st and 58th divisions of the 74th Corps at Qingpu.
-The commander of the 147th brigade of the 58th division, Wu Jiguang (吳繼光), was killed in action.
-On November 12, the 74th Corps retreated to Kunshan, the 51st division having suffered more than 2,800 casualties.
-In the battles of Songjiang and Qingpu, the 6th division and the Kunizaki Task Force suffered 121 killed and 377 wounded.
+On November 11, the Japanese 6th Division engaged in fierce fighting with the 51st and 58th Divisions of the Chinese 74th Army at Qingpu.
+The commander of the 147th Brigade of the 58th Division, Wu Jiguang (吳繼光), was killed in action.
+On November 12, the 74th Army retreated to Kunshan, the 51st division having suffered more than 2,800 casualties.
+In the battles of Songjiang and Qingpu, the 6th Division and the Kunizaki Task Force suffered 121 killed and 377 wounded.
 Kunshan was lost in only two days, and the remaining troops began moving toward the Wufu Line fortifications on November 13.
 The Chinese army was fighting with the last of its strength and the frontline was on the verge of collapse.